How does a sales funnel work?

 Stage 4: Action and retention

-Companies that take the time to map this journey see improvements of up to 15% in conversion rates, simply because they know exactly where to focus at each moment.
+Companies that take the time to map this journey see improvements of up to 15% in their conversion rates, simply because they know exactly where to focus at each moment.

-Content strategies for each funnel stage
+Content strategies for each stage of the funnel

 Funnel Stage

-Primary Objective
+Main Objective

 Content Types